ratelware/logan/README.md

  * PugiXML (master branch) as, well, XML library (in production code)
  * spdlog (master branch) as logger (in production code)
  * sqlite (3.8.8.3 amalgamation) as database management library (in production code)
+ * wolfssl for ssl support
+ * libwebsockets for websockets and http calls
+ * Lyra for command line option parsing

 Some or all might be included as submodules, so make sure you fetch them all before compiling